cornedriesprong/ohm/README.md

 # Ohm

-Ohm is a live-coding language/DSL for audio synthesis and processing.
-It is based on the [Koto](https://koto.dev/) scripting language, which is embedded into a realtime audio synthesis engine written in Rust, and can be used to define audio graphs and hear their output in realtime.
-Ohm is inspired by and similar to projects like [Faust](https://faust.grame.fr/) (except interpreted, instead of compiled), Max's [Gen~](https://docs.cycling74.com/legacy/max8/vignettes/gen_overview) (except primarily text-based, instead of graphical).
-These graphs can be updated and rendered in realtime, allowing for fast iteration and experimentation.
+Ohm is a live coding language/DSL for audio synthesis and processing.
+It is based on the [Koto](https://koto.dev/) scripting language, which is embedded into a realtime audio synthesis engine written in Rust, and can be used to define audio graphs and play back their output.
+Audio graphs can be updated and re-rendered in real-time, allowing for fast iteration and experimentation.
+Ohm is inspired by and similar to projects like [Faust](https://faust.grame.fr/) (but interpreted, instead of compiled) or Max's [Gen~](https://docs.cycling74.com/legacy/max8/vignettes/gen_overview) (but primarily text-based, instead of graphical).

 The Koto language has an elegant and minimal syntax.
 For instance, a simple 2-operator FM synthesizer can we defined in Ohm as: